 |Destination||Economy||Business class||First class|

-While Cathay Pacific has slightly lowers prices and a more robust US route network, Japan Airlines offers an equally impressive experience in coach, business class, and first class.
-One thing to take note of here is the different prices for flights to “Asia” vs. “Southwest Asia.”
-These regions aren’t clearly defined on the Alaska Airlines website, but I’ve found that they match up closely to American Airlines’ award chart, where Japan and Korea are one region, and the rest of Asia is slightly more expensive.
+While Cathay Pacific has slightly lowers prices and a more robust U.S. route network, Japan Airlines offers an equally impressive experience in coach, business class and first class.
+One thing to take note of here is the different prices for flights to “Asia” vs. “Southeast Asia.”
+These regions aren’t clearly defined on the Alaska Airlines website, but I’ve found that they match up closely to the American Airlines award chart, where Japan and Korea are one region, and the rest of Asia is slightly more expensive.

 This means you’ll be looking at 60,000 to 65,000 miles for a one-way business class award or 70,000 to 75,000 miles for a one-way first class award flight.
-Japan Airlines is often great about releasing last minute award space, and it’s not unusual to see 3 or more first class award seats close to departure!
-So don’t give up hope if there’s nothing available off the bat.
+Japan Airlines is often great about releasing last minute award space, and it’s not unusual to see three or more first class award seats close to departure!
+Don’t give up hope if there’s nothing available off the bat.

 I find it much easier to find the award space you want first by performing two separate searches, and then click multi-city when you’re actually ready to book.